 Specifies the number of bytes.
+(Range is 0-2147483647; default is 20000000)

 SET RCVDATAQLB

 This is the low threshold value (in bytes) for the size of the receiving NetEx DataQue for each network connection.
 See the 'rcvdataqhb' parameter for the description of how this value is used.
 (Prot 4 only)